Changing Role of Companies House

 Fees

-Companies House fees increased on 1 May 2024.
-Fees are set on a cost recovery basis which means that they must cover the cost of the services Companies House delivers.
-A list of these new fees can be viewed here.
+Companies House fees have increased and will increase further on 1 February 2026.
+Fees are set on a cost recovery basis, which means that they must cover the cost of the services Companies House delivers.
+A list of current fees can be viewed here.